 At the end of the file, add the following lines:

 Save the changes and close the editor.
 To apply the changes run:

 Now start Apache Spark with these commands, one of which is the master of the cluster:

-To view the Spark Web user interface looks like below, open a web browser and enter the localhost IP address on port 8080:
+To view the Spark Web user interface looks below, open a web browser and enter the localhost IP address on port 8080:

 In this single-server, standalone setup, we will start one slave server along with the master server.
 The

 start-slave.sh a command is used to start the Spark Worker Process:

 Now that a worker is up and running, if you reload Spark Master’s Web UI, you should see it on the list:

 Once finish the configuration, start the master and slave server, and test if the Spark shell works:

 Congratulations!
 You have successfully installed Spark.
 Thanks for using this tutorial for installing the latest version of Apache Spark on the Debian system.
 For additional help or useful information, we recommend you check the official Apache Spark website.